sanjida9/Travel-job-task-server/README.md

 ## Description

-## We guarantee that all of our watches for sale online are authentic.
-Every watch is guaranteed to be from one of our 100% authorized dealers or wholesalers.
-Each brand new watch comes with our in-house warranty.
-We know that finding the right watch takes time.
+## It's a travel related website

-### It's a website which is about selling different kind of watches
+### It's a website which is about Travel Blog

-### Users can choose their watches from here

-### They can book the watches

-### For placing order they need to register and then login

-### For placing order they need to register and then login
+### User need to register and then login for showing the details of the travel blog

+### User can write blog and give review

-### admin can manage the site and they can see all the orders from customer
+### admin can manage the site and they can create,update,delete any blog post.